Trygve Helgaker

 The development of second-quantization theory for the calculation of response functions

-with perturbation-dependent basis functions; its implementation and application to geometrical and magnetic molecular properties.
+with perturbation-dependent basis functions.
+Its implementation and application to geometrical and magnetic molecular properties,

 -